Frequently Asked Questions

 The British scientists, who had made important early nuclear discoveries, quickly suspected the Americans of holding to a deeper motive.
 They made urgent appeals to Churchill to take up atomic access with Roosevelt.
 Churchill saw that possession of the atomic bomb would be essential to Britain’s postwar independence and he made appeals to FDR.
 But, during the war, he also was inconsistent in his support for financing British atomic science.
 Partly for that reason but also because of generally heavy demand by early 1943, Britain was short of resources to pursue its own bomb and still support the conventional forces needed to fight World War II.
 The available nuclear material already had been cornered by the United States and the diversion of British funds, electricity, steel, and skilled workers to design and build an atomic bomb would have crippled Britain’s war production.

 Thomas Hart Benton’s painting "Embarkation: Prelude to Death," which he completed in New York in 1943, perfectly complements the book in two ways.
-The painting is an evocative, literal depiction of the 1943 surge of American troops to Europe, most of who embarked from New York.
-"Embarkation" also offers a visual metaphor with which I hope Benton would agree.
-Nineteen Forty-three was the year in which American leadership, accepting the human cost, took action to turn away from isolationism, take up the responsibilities, and embark on permanent engagement in the world.
+The painting is an evocative, literal depiction of the 1943 surge of American troops to Europe, most of whom embarked from New York.
+"Embarkation" also offers a visual metaphor, not least for its combination of anxiety and determination, that I hope Benton would allow this author.
+Nineteen Forty-three was the year in which American leadership, sobered by but accepting the human cost, took action to turn away from isolationism, take up the responsibilities, and embark on permanent engagement in the world.

 Get Notified When a New Blog Post Goes Live